hoch/spiral-minimap/README.md

 # spiral-minimap

-A Polymer element draws an interactive mini map of AudioBuffer (Polymer 1.0).
+A Polymer element of interactive waveform visualization with user-selectable region.
+(Polymer 1.0)